 What it really comes down to, however, is the performance of the network — and they honestly both do a pretty good job.
 Support for Ethernet backhaul and better wired connectivity gives the Google WiFi an edge, but the AmpliFi Teleport is equally as useful for those who want constant access to safe browsing and their files at home.
 Setup is also incredibly easy with both systems, and the mobile apps offer an intuitive and pleasant experience for managing the status of your network.

-If you’re looking for exceptional range and access on the go, the AmpliFi HD might come out on top.
-For those who prioritize hardwired connections and want a more attractive design overall, however, the Google WiFi might be the superior choice.
+If you’re looking for exceptional range and access on the go, the AmpliFi HD is definitely the top choice.
+For those who prioritize hardwired connections, however, the Google WiFi might be the superior choice.